bfla/reading-list/README.md

 ## Meteor scalability
 - [ ] Livequery: https://www.meteor.com/livequery

+## Analytics
+- Most resources on this topic are terrible and IMO absolutely wrong.
+A few that are actually good:
+- [ ] Startup Metrics for pirates (by Dave McClure!!!): http://www.slideshare.net/dmc500hats/startup-metrics-for-pirates-long-version
+- [ ] Book (good): *The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses*
+- [ ]

 ## Front-end performance (& thingz)
 - [ ] Front-end performance for web designers and front-end developers: http://csswizardry.com/2013/01/front-end-performance-for-web-designers-and-front-end-developers/